developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/index.md

     text: Provides validated code that EMM solution providers can use to implement managed configurations within their agent.
     url: samples

-8/7/18 - removed because we're not doing them (or they were comibined with others):
+8/7/18 - removed because we're not doing them (or they were not needed or combined with others):
   - type: section
     level: 4
     title: EMM Toolkit Roadmap